-WHAT IS THE DVMS SYSTEM SOFTWARE?
+WHAT IS THE VIDEO MANAGEMENT SOFTWARE?

-The DVMS system software is a distributed, Digital Video Management System for video and audio surveillance applications.
+This software is a distributed, digital video management system (VMS or DVMS) for video and audio surveillance applications.

 The software can be used for monitoring real-time and recorded video, audio and text data, and to control dome (PTZ) cameras, I/O devices and IP cameras.